vitei/Usagi/README.md

 **The current is a list of known issues with Usagi which need to be addressed.**

+The physics system currently assumes a fixed framerate of 60fps

 If there is not at least one child entity systems on the root entity will not be run

 There is no longer a system other than submodules for linking projects and engine versions